Yupeek/django-rest-models/docs/source/special_case.rst

             return prefetch

-to use this new FilterBackend, you can write your view like this
+To use this new FilterBackend, you can write your view like this

 .. code-block:: python